-You can walk around Vanderbilt to get a feeling of what it was like, maybe go inside the Vanderbilt Library, but the best means for school-age students to visit the Fugitives might be virtually through Nashville Public Television’s website at http://www.nptinternal.org/productions/fugitives/.
+You can walk around Vanderbilt and follow their footprints to Vanderbilt Library.
+One of the best means for school-age students to learn about the Fugitives is virtually through Nashville Public Television’s website at http://www.nptinternal.org/productions/fugitives/.

-This is the first stop on our Tennessee Author Adventures Trail!
+Vanderbilt is the fifth stop on our Tennessee Author Adventures Trail!